-“You are pregnant!”
-The minute a woman hears this, she feels more responsible to take care of her health, as this would reflect on her unborn child’s health.
+“I'm pregnant!”
+The moment a woman realises this, she feels more responsible to take care of her health, as this would reflect on her unborn child’s health.

 A lot of my clients have expressed that they are not sure what exercise they can do while pregnant, so they give up.
 But prenatal exercise is not only safe during most pregnancies, but it also eases many pregnancy discomforts and possibly shorten your labour and delivery and recovery time.
 I would love to see as many women as possible continuing.